The power to nail your brand’s visual advertising might be sheathed in your pocket right now.

 This app boasts almost unbelievable functionality for an iPhone photography app, and is a steal for only $2.99.
 Hipstamatic unlocks the ability to adjust the iPhone camera’s white balance, shutter speed, ISO, focus and exposure.
 Not to mention, there are a number of “films” and “lenses” embedded in the app, which offer a level of stylization no other app can match.

-: Fully adjustable manual focus that mimics f-stop control in expensive DSLR lenses.
+The feature that captured my heart: Fully adjustable manual focus that mimics f-stop control in expensive DSLR lenses.

 VSCO is an amateur iPhone photographer favorite.
 Its simple interface offers a streamlined user experience for both taking and subsequently editing photos.
 VSCO has all of the photo editing tools you would expect from such a popular app, plus a number of filters (called “presets”) that give Instagram a run for its money.

-: By tapping on the screen with two fingers, VSCO Cam allows you to tap and drag where your iPhone’s camera will calculate exposure and focus, independent of one another.
+The feature that captured my heart: By tapping on the screen with two fingers, VSCO Cam allows you to tap and drag where your iPhone’s camera will calculate exposure and focus, independent of one another.

 This app has the steepest learning curve, but is a must for any serious iPhone photographer.
 On top of a number of stellar filters, SnapSeed also offers a number of unique editing features, like image transformation, tuning, and brushing, which are rare for a mobile app.
 And, as you’re manipulating your beautiful photo, SnapSeed displays a dynamic histogram on-screen at all times.
 Talk about awesome.